magopian/blog/src/making-a-pong-game-in-elm-4.md

 ![Random directions in the console from a seed]({static}/images/elm-pong_random_directions_from_seed.png)

-"But Mathieu, that's not really random, we're always using the same seed to initialize the generator, so we'll always have the exact same numbers whenever we reload the page!".
+"But Mathieu, that's not really random, we're always using the same seed to initialize the generator, so we'll always have the exact same number sequence whenever we reload the page!".
 That's true.
-We're using a fixed seed whenever we start the game the first time, so this means players could theoretically remembers the sequence.
+We're using a fixed seed whenever we start the game so this means players could theoretically remembers the sequence.

 This could be fixed using several techniques: